-Land use in the SWP Area is comprised mostly of agricultural (41 percent) and forested (39 percent) uses, with some residential (4.6 percent), commercial (2.0 percent), and open and public (8.8 percent) areas (Table 4, Figure 5Error!
-Reference source not found.).
-Agriculture in the SWP A rea is dominated by pasture and hay, nurseries and greenhouses, Christmas trees, tree nuts, and seed and sod grasses.
+Land use in the SWP Area is comprised mostly of agricultural (41 percent) and forested (39 percent) uses, with some residential (4.6 percent), commercial (2.0 percent), and open and public (8.8 percent) areas (Table 4, Figure 5).
+Agriculture in the SWP Area is dominated by pasture and hay, nurseries and greenhouses, Christmas trees, tree nuts, and seed and sod grasses.
 Many other crops, including flowers, landscaping vegetation, berries, and botanicals, belong to the keystone nursery and greenhouse component of agriculture in the region.
 The types of crops along with their percentage relative to the total agricultural acreage in the key subbasins are presented in Table 5.
 Near the Clackamas River Water Provider intakes, the primary land uses include commercial and residential.